data-6-berkeley/su24-tuskegee/project.md

 * **Data wrangling**: Store any structured rectangular data you have as Google Spreadsheets/CSV files within your Google Drive.
 If you need to wrangle your data to be in a rectangular form, do so, and document your process as needed.

-* (Wed 7/3, link TBD) Schedule a consultation with D-Lab.
+* Schedule a consultation with D-Lab.
 Each individual should submit their own form; D-Lab consultants may choose to schedule consultations individually or with the entire group.
+Form link: [https://dlab.berkeley.edu/scholar-consult](https://dlab.berkeley.edu/scholar-consult)

 **By the end of Week 4 (July 10)**: Prepare your slidedeck for checkoff.